 Cutting or welding on a screen box is not recommended.

-How can I maximise the performance of my screen?
+How can I maximize the performance of my screen?

-Make sure the feed is spread evenly across the screen width to maximise screen performance.
+Make sure the feed is spread evenly across the screen width to maximize screen performance.

 What is important for startup and shutdown?